 Likely, yes.
 The most common complaint is pain above your heel.
 Though you may feel pain or discomfort anytime with an Achilles tendon injury, it’s likely going to feel worse when you stretch your ankle or stand on your toes.
 If your tendon ruptures, you’re probably going to feel severe pain instantly, followed by soreness and swelling.
 Some patients even develop bruising over the injury or difficulty walking.

-Dr. Saeed thoroughly evaluates your condition and works with you to find a treatment solution so that you can resume your regular activities as quickly as possible.
+Dr. Saeed and Dr. Chopra thoroughly evaluate your condition and works with you to find a treatment solution so that you can resume your regular activities as quickly as possible.
 In most cases, mild to moderate Achilles tendon injuries heal on their own.